TRAIL UPDATE: For safety and logistical considerations, some modifications have been made by the organiser.

 Rolling start – riders will be led out by a marshall vehicle for approximately 1 km to the start of the mountain bike section.

-The first stage is by mountain bike and this will cover a variety of terrain over 40 km.
+The mountain bike stage will cover a variety of terrain over 40 km.
 The first section is along a winding village road that connects the communities near Mt Singai.
 Following an ascent through one of the communities, the single track commences.
 What follows is a series of technical, twisty single track trails passing through farmland and alongside forest covered rivers.
 This terrain tests the legs on the climbs and the skills on the descents.
 For the second quarter, there is no one big hill, but plenty of of small ones.
 The trails along this section are single track through old secondary forest, rubber gardens and other farmland.
 The track can be muddy and has lots of roots to keep your attention.
 This is off-road terrain and there will be a couple of river crossings requiring a hike-a-bike.
 The 3rd quarter of the ride takes on a challenging old logging track followed by a technical downhill where caution is required.
 This is followed by a scenic jungle single trail that leads back out the village roads.
-The final quarter includes a hill to test tired legs before the final stretch to the transition area.
+The final quarter includes a hill to test tired legs before the final stretch to the finishing point (for the individual MTB event) and the transition area (for the Duathlon events).
 There will be two water stations.

 Sections of both the MTB and Trail Running stages pass through areas of mature rainforest.
 As the name implies, these areas can be wet with lots of leaf litter and a closed canopy overhead.
 Leeches are not unheard of and testimony to the wildlife that can still be found in these areas.